Pair programming (sometimes called peer programming) is a controversial topic.

 - Safer code: Since we have two brains focusing on the code we will reduce errors and failures.

 - Save time: The actual development time might be a bit faster or slower but with a higher quality we will save time in error fixing and refactoring code.

-- Better code: With a partner you’re able to discuss different structuers and solutions you wouldn’t come up with by your self.
+- Better code: With a partner you’re able to discuss different structures and solutions you wouldn’t come up with by yourself.

 - Better team knowledge: Pairing means more communication.
-The side effect is better spread knowledge across the team regarding coding, project, company, work flow and anything else related.
+The side effect is better spreading of knowledge across the team regarding coding, project, company, workflow and anything else.

 - Faster learning for Juniors: Juniors often learn much faster when pair programming with a senior.
 Getting more insights of the code and the company.

-- Better understanding of the task: To have good collaboration it’s important to be clear about the task.
+- Better understanding of the task: To have good collaboration, it’s important to be clear about the task.
 By explaining the tasks we often get an better understanding of it.
-Maybe questions arise and solutions are made before even any code is written.
+Maybe questions arise and solutions are made before any code is written.

 - Shared experience across the team: While pair programming you will constantly learn from your partner.
-Yes, even if you’re senior you have things to learn.
-It’s also a good time to share your good tips when you’re coding.
+Yes, even if you’re senior, you have things to learn.
+It’s also a good time to share your tips when you’re coding.

 - Confidence: Pair programmers often have a higher degree of confidence since two brains have been part of the development and testing.

 - Happier employees: Some think it’s more fun and are more satisfied with their work environment.
 It’s also a great time to make friends with the ones you normally don’t hang out with.

 - Higher focus: Since you have to collaborate you’re more likely to focus.
 Having a constant dialog also helps you to stay focused.

 But, can it really be that good?
 There must be some downsides as well.